-ISS is a third-party service provider engaged to make recommendations and to vote proxies in accordance with the Policies.
-Because Boston Partners votes proxies based on predetermined Policies, Boston Partners believes clients are sufficiently insulated from any actual or perceived conflicts Boston Partners may encounter between its interests and those of its clients.
-However, Boston Partners may deviate from the Policies in certain circumstances or its Policies may not address certain proxy voting proposals.
-If a member of Boston Partners' research or portfolio management team recommends that it vote a particular proxy proposal in a manner inconsistent with the Policies or if its Policies do not address a particular proposal, Boston Partners will adhere to certain procedures designed to ensure that the decision to vote the particular proxy proposal is based on the best interest of Boston Partners' clients.
-In summary, these procedures require the individual requesting a deviation from the Policies to complete a Conflicts Questionnaire (the "Questionnaire") along with written document of the economic rationale supporting the request.
-The Questionnaire seeks to identify possible relationships with the parties involved in the proxy that may not be readily apparent.
+Boston Partners believes clients are sufficiently insulated from any actual or perceived conflicts Boston Partners may encounter between its interests and those of its clients because Boston Partners votes proxies based on the predetermined Proxy Voting Policies.
+However, as noted, Boston Partners may deviate from the Proxy Voting Policies in certain circumstances, or the Proxy Voting Policies may not address certain proxy voting proposals.
+If a member of Boston Partners' research or portfolio management team recommends that Boston Partners vote a particular proxy proposal in a manner inconsistent with the Proxy Voting Policies or if the Proxy Voting

+Policies do not address a particular proposal, Boston Partners will adhere to certain procedures designed to ensure that the decision to vote the particular proxy proposal is based on the best interest of Boston Partners' clients.
+These procedures require the individual requesting a deviation from the Proxy Voting Policies to complete a Conflicts Questionnaire (the "Questionnaire") along with written documentation of the economic rationale supporting the request.
+The Questionnaire seeks to identify possible relationships with the parties involved in the proxy that may not be apparent.
 Based on the responses to the Questionnaire, the Committee (or a subset of the Committee) will determine whether it believes a material conflict of interest is present.
-If a material conflict of interest is found to exist, Boston Partners will vote in accordance with the instructions of the client, seek the recommendation of an independent third party or resolve the conflict in such other manner as Boston Partners believes is appropriate, including by making its own determination that a particular vote is, notwithstanding the conflict, in the best interest of clients.
+If a material conflict of interest is found to exist, Boston Partners will vote in accordance with client instructions, seek the recommendation of an independent third-party or resolve the conflict in such other manner as Boston Partners believes is appropriate, including by making its own determination that a particular vote is, notwithstanding the conflict, in the best interest of clients.